Months of QA, completed in hours with OwlityAI.

 • Pain point: Biases and silos are one of the most common pains in the neck for many tech teams.
 Legacy approaches that are hard and nonsense to follow and tools that are not integrated into CI/CD pipelines.
 All these cause roadblocks for business continuity.
 That’s why nothing groundbreaking in only 2% of startups cross the line of 3 years of operations.

-• Solution: AI testing automates continuous testing, seamlessly integrating into DevOps pipelines to support rapid iteration and continuous delivery.
+• Solution: AI testing automates continuous testing, seamlessly integrating into DevOps pipelines and showing exactly when to use AI testing to keep up with Agile workflows.

 Experience a faster QA process